vohai2003/hdp_data_tutorials/tutorials/hdf/analyze-transit-pattern-with-apache-nifi/tutorial-6.md

 **Figure 5:** Connect **MergeContent** to **UpdateAttribute** processor

 3\.
-Add a new dynamic property for NiFi expression, click on the **New property** button.
-Insert the following property name and value into your properties tab as shown in the table below:
+Open the processor configuration properties tab.
+Add the properties listed in **Table 3** and if their original properties already have values, update them.

 **Table 3:** Add UpdateAttribute Property Value